OscarToftekaer/oscartoftekaer.github.io/_posts/2023-05-10-welcome-to-jekyll.md

     seamless="seamless"
     frameborder="0">
 </iframe>
-Figure 4: Overview of the number of accidents for each of the road types
+Figure 4: Overview of the number of accidents for each of the road types.

 The vast majority of accidents appear to occur on A-roads, so we should take a closer look at those.
 Luckily, these are some of the most well-known roads in England, so it will be easier to find information on them later.
 For now, let’s see the top 30 A-roads in England with the most accidents.